 Golf courses can be intimidating.
 There’s a dress code to follow, etiquette to remember, and the constant worry of slow play.
-There are better spots for beginners to learn to hit a golf ball.
+However, a driving range is the ideal starting point for beginners looking to learn the basics of hitting a golf ball.
+Here’s why:

 • Dress freely: Wear comfortable clothes and shoes.